translate/translate/docs/commands/pofilter_tests.rst

 short
 -----

-checks whether a translation is much shorter than the original string
+Checks whether a translation is much shorter than the original string

 This is most useful in the special case where the translation is 1 characters long while the source text is multiple characters long.
 Otherwise, we use a